 Deficiencies may occur because of low reserves of potassium in the soil or limited availability to the plant.
-Soils with low pH and sandy or light soils with little organic content are prone to nutrient leaching and drought, and may therefore cause problems.
+Soils with low pH and sandy or light soils with little organic content are prone to nutrient leaching and drought, and may, therefore, cause problems.
 Heavy irrigation and high rainfall wash the nutrients from the root zone and can also lead to deficiency.
 Hot temperatures or drought conditions block the transport of water and nutrients to the plants.
-High levels of phosphorus, magnesium and iron can also compete with potassium.
-Potassium plays a essential role in the transport of water, the firmness of tissues and the exchange of gases with the atmosphere.
+High levels of phosphorus, magnesium, and iron can also compete with potassium.
+Potassium plays an essential role in the transport of water, the firmness of tissues and the exchange of gases with the atmosphere.
 The symptoms of potassium deficiency are irreversible, even if potassium is later added to the plants.

 Add organic matter in the form of ashes or plant mulch to the soil at least once a year.
 Wood ash also has high potassium content.
 Liming acidic soils can increase potassium retention in some soils by reducing leaching.

 - Use fertilizers containing potassium (K). - Examples: muriate of potash (MOP), potassium nitrate (KNO3). - Consult your agricultural advisor to know the best product and dosage for your soil and crop.
 Further recommendations: - It's recommended to do a soil test before the start of the cropping season to optimize your crop production. - It's best to apply fertilizers during field preparation and at flowering. - Crops take up potassium more efficiently through soil fertilization than from foliar sprays.